duanbiao2000/obsidianDoc/textgenerator/templates/dalle/artClaymation.md

 ---
-promptId: 'artClaymation'
+promptId: artClaymation
-name: '🖼️ Generate a claymation art photo'
+name: 🖼️ Generate a claymation art photo
-description: 'select a text and photo with the style of claymation art will be generated using Dalle-2'
+description: select a text and photo with the style of claymation art will be generated using Dalle-2
-author: 'Prompt Engineering Guide'
+author: Prompt Engineering Guide
-tags: 'photo, dalle-2, art'
+tags: []
-version: '0.0.1'
+version: 0.0.1
 stream: false
 disableProvider: true
 ---